playbenny/benny_manual/docs/blockipedia.md

 ## midi

-### midi.autodamp
-- Implements the korg mono/poly's autodamp feature.
-Note offs are stored up and not sent, even when all notes are released.
-Only when a new note starts after a silence are they all sent.
-Works nicely for paraphonic pads if you play the voices through this and have a separate envelope for a main vca like a mono/poly.

 ### midi.calculus
 - Differentials and integrals of midi value streams.

 - This block can output a value representing the speed and direction of movement of a value, or output a value only when it changes, or sum a value over time.

+### midi.chord.hold
+- Implements the korg mono/poly's *autodamp* feature.

+- Note offs are stored up and not sent, even when all notes are released.
+Only when a new note starts after a silence are they all sent.
+Works nicely for paraphonic pads if you play the voices through this and have a separate envelope for a main vca like a mono/poly.

 ### midi.curve.map.1d
 - Maps input values to output values defined by the curve you draw with the sliders.
 Useful for control mappings.
 You can choose how many sliders there are if you want a few neat steps.